-Testing blunders crippled U.S. response as coronavirus spread
+Testing blunders crippled US response as coronavirus spread

 As a result, he said, the CDC has now been marginalized within the White House — a worrisome development.

-“CDC has generally been regarded as the best in the game,” Morrison said.
-“I don’t think they anticipated the technical difficulty, or the speed with which the virus has been moving.
-The virus was racing out ahead of them.”
+"CDC has generally been regarded as the best in the game," Morrison said.
+"I don't think they anticipated the technical difficulty or the speed with which the virus has been moving.
+The virus was racing out ahead of them."

 FATEFUL DECISIONS